 Reynolds leads Pirates past Reds 8-5 in doubleheader opener

-The rookie outfielder hit a tiebreaking two-run triple in Pittsburgh’s four-run eighth inning, and the Pirates beat the Cincinnati Reds 8-5 on Monday in the opener of a day-night doubleheader.
+“He got punched hard early,” Pirates manager Clint Hurdle said.
+“The hole he dug was awful deep.
+He got better as he went on.
+He held his poise and stayed aggressive.”

+Cincinnati’s fast start was more than enough support for Sonny Gray (2-4), who pitched six innings of one-run ball.
+The right-hander struck out seven and walked two in his second straight win.

-Reynolds’ one-out liner off David Hernandez (1-3) got into the gap in left-center and drove in Cole Tucker and Adam Frazier.
+The doubleheader opener was tied at 4 before Reynolds’ one-out liner off David Hernandez (1-3) drove in Cole Tucker and Adam Frazier.
 Starling Marté followed with a shot to center for his sixth homer, lifting Pittsburgh to an 8-4 lead.

 “A runner on second, late in the game, you want to do something to drive him in,” Reynolds said of his first career triple.
 “It’s always nice to mark things off your list.”